iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/conformance.md

 ??? info "Look inside baseline.yaml"

     ```yaml
-    # apply this yaml at the start of the experiment to create the baseline revision
+    # apply this yaml at the start of the experiment to create the revision to be tested
-    # iter8 will apply this yaml at the end of the experiment if it needs to rollback to sample-app-v1
     apiVersion: serving.knative.dev/v1
     kind: Service
     metadata: